AnthonyDickson/budgeteur-rs/README.md

 # Budgeteur-rs
 Budgeteur is a budgeting and personal finance web-app.

-This app provides two services:
+This app aims to provide two services:
 * Budgeting: Recording your income and expenses, and tracking savings targets.
 * Personal Finance: Keeping track of your net worth.

 The application consists of a single REST server that renders and serves HTML directly.

-## Quickstart
+## Quick Start
 1. (First time only) Run the below script to create the test database:
     ```shell
     cargo run --bin create_test_db test.db